Bachelor of Arts in Criminology

 About the School of Economic, Political and Policy Sciences

 As an undergraduate in EPPS, you will have the opportunity to work with professors who are probing issues that will affect your future.
 You will develop the vital skills you need to thrive in a rapidly evolving, highly competitive job market.
 EPPS will prepare you for careers in government, non-profits and the private sector that enable you to make a real difference in the world of today and tomorrow.
-EPPS is at the forefront of leadership, ethics and innovation in the public and nonprofit sectors.
-Our students and faculty look forward to new opportunities to study and address the complex and evolving issues of the future.
-Research informs much of the instruction.
-The school has four centers of excellence:
+The school has six affiliated centers and initiatives:

 • Texas Schools Project